 We ask that as many people as possible email the ABC 1 (see links below) and express their concern at the irresponsible title of the program and the harm that it could do, and request that at least the title be changed before it goes to air.

 We hope that this united stance might bring about a change.
 And that in future when the media runs hot with misinformation that we could all stand together and voice our disapproval.

-Please click here to file your complaints about the show’s title and content.
+Please click on the ABC’s Online Complaint Form to register your reactions to the show’s title and content.
 According to the network’s Code of Practice, it will be assessed by Audience & Consumer Affairs to determine if it should be investigated or dealt with in some other appropriate way.
 Audience & Consumer Affairs is independent of program making divisions within the ABC.